 "Was that Sensei I saw you with?"

-and was filthy.
+mouth.
+I stank, and was filthy.
 For an instant, I was lost.
-I was disoriented, and it took me several turns around the room to find the stairs.
+I was disoriented, and it took me several turns walking aimlessly about the room to find the stairs.

 In time, I caught the faint beam of light trickling down from above.

-I made my way up the steps, but with a struggle.
-Sensei was waiting at the top, with a big smile on his face, and a hug.
+I struggled my way painfully up the stairs.
+Sensei waited at the top, with a big smile on his face, and a hug.

 "I see you survived."